AdobeDocs/experience-manager-cloud-service.en/help/forms/using-themes-in-core-components.md

 You can create and apply themes to style an Adaptive Form.
 A theme contains styling details for the components and panels.
 Styles include properties such as background colors, state colors, transparency, alignment, and size.
 When you apply a theme, the specified style reflects on the corresponding components.
 A theme is managed independently without a reference to an Adaptive Form and can be reused across multiple Adaptive Forms.

-## Available reference themes
+## Available standard themes

-Forms as Cloud Service provides, the below listed reference themes for Core Components based Adaptive Forms:
+Forms as Cloud Service provides, the below listed standard themes for Core Components based Adaptive Forms:

 * [Canvas theme](https://github.com/adobe/aem-forms-theme-canvas)
 * [WKND theme](https://github.com/adobe/aem-forms-theme-wknd)